-Knowing the best fruits and veggies to grow when you’re learning about emergency preparedness after an SHTF event is a critical survival knowledge every beginner prepper should be acquainted with.
-After an SHTF major event, food resources will become more and more scarce as survivors use up any remaining food they have stored or scavenged.
+Knowing the best fruits and veggies to grow when you’re learning about emergency preparedness after an SHTF event is critical survival knowledge every beginner prepper should be acquainted with.
+After SHTF, food resources will become more and more scarce as survivors use up any remaining food they have stored or scavenged.

 SHTF Dad’s View on Gardening for Homesteading